Last Updated on February 2, 2023 by Dave Schoenbeck

 In his chapter on the Law of Big Mo, John Maxwell points out 7 key facts about momentum.

-- Momentum is the great exaggerator.
+- Momentum is a great exaggerator.
 When things are going well, momentum makes them even better.
 When things aren’t going well, momentum makes them seem worse.
-This is because when you have momentum, you don’t worry about small problems and larger ones seem to work themselves out.
+This is because when you have momentum, you don’t worry about minor problems; larger ones seem to work themselves out.
 Without momentum, even small obstacles seem insurmountable.

 - Momentum makes leaders look better than they are.
-When you’re winning, people are willing to overlook your shortcomings and forget about your past mistakes.
-The present and future are what matters.
+When you win, people will overlook your shortcomings and forget about your past mistakes.
+The present and future are what matter.

 - Momentum helps followers perform better than they are.
-When you’ve got motivation, everyone is excited and motivated.
-As a result, the team plays better than expectations.
+When you’ve got the motivation, everyone is excited and motivated.
+As a result, the team played better than expected.
 The Law of Big Mo boosts everyone’s success.

 - Momentum is more natural to steer than to start.
 An intrinsic part of the Law of Big Mo is that it’s hard to get going, but once you’re moving, you can control where it takes you.

 - Momentum is the most potent change agent.
 With enough momentum, any change is possible.
 People trust leaders with a proven track record and are willing to get on board with your vision once they see that you’re taking them in a positive direction.